Exarchias/examplewithnodejs/README.md

 # examplewithnodejs
-It is for a lab.
-Probably will be with a mongodb interaction or something
+It is for lab 1.
+It includes the preparation instances and the final lab 1 instance.